-More recently, I have been the CEO of Kred, the largest influencer platform (we compete directly with Klout), so I am the CEO of a social company – but does that make me a “social CEO”?
+More recently, I was the CEO of Kred, the largest influencer platform (competes directly with Klout), so I was the CEO of a social company – but does that make me a “social CEO”?

 On its own, my view is no.

 UPDATE 11 July 2013: I saw Tom Standage (@TomStandage) present today at a conference in London.
 Following his talk, he tweeted (incorrectly) about Michael Dell, and Dell replied directly – he’s a social CEO!

 @tomstandage That would make me 119 years old.
 Great goal for the future!